finance calculator

 How to use this calculator

-4. Review the estimated annual tax and safe harbor annual amount.
+4. Review the estimated annual tax and the safe harbor annual amount to see the range of total payments you might plan for.

 Inputs explained